kenton-dover/Photorec-Sorter/README.md

-# sorter
+# Photorec Sorter
-this program was originally designed to sort photorec recovered file however, it will now sort anything that you throw at it.
-Note this program will create a duplicate of all the files make sure you have Enough space to do this.
-This part is on you not the program.
-This program is filed under the IDC (I don't care) License.
-THIS USES PYTHON 3
+This program is designed to sort Photorec directories where it recovers files.
+Since Photorec just dumps files into directories it can be challenging to find the data.
+This program will sort these files based off of extensions making it easier to find them.